Call Us

 Plan it

-Priory consultant psychiatrist Dr Paul McLaren, of Priory’s Hayes Grove Hospital in Kent, says: “Planning is key.
+Priory Consultant Psychiatrist, Dr Paul McLaren, of Priory Hospital Hayes Grove in Kent, says: “Planning is key.
 If you had plans to spend Christmas with family or friends, plan ahead for remote contact.
-Best to timetable rather than say ‘I’ll call you on Christmas Day’.
+It's best to timetable rather than say "I’ll call you on Christmas Day".
 We all know that remote communication is technically easy, but it’s the organisational and emotional barriers that can get in the way.
-If you know of others in your circle who may also be spending Christmas solo, reach out and ask if they would like to spend time with you remotely.
+If you know of others in your circle who may also be spending Christmas solo, reach out and ask if they'd like to spend time with you remotely.

-“Organise your day in advance so to have a good idea as to what you will do when.
-It’s still a holiday so you don’t have to pin things down to the minute, but it will help your mood if you have a schedule with a time to get up, meal times, and don’t forget to schedule in some active relaxation or aerobic exercise.
+“Organise your day in advance so you have a good idea as to what you will do and when.
+It’s still a holiday so you don’t have to pin things down to the minute, but it'll help your mood if you have a schedule with a time to get up, meal times, and don’t forget to schedule in some active relaxation or aerobic exercise.
 Plan to pamper yourself.
-If there are treats which work for you, then get them organised.
+If there are treats that work for you, then get them organised.
 Be wary of alcohol though.
-Alcohol lubricates social events but if you are on your own, and missing contact, then it could bring you down.”
+Alcohol lubricates social events but if you're on your own, and missing contact, then it could bring you down.”

 Change your perspectives

-Pamela Roberts, a Priory psychotherapist at the Priory’s Hospital in Woking, says: “The key is to remember that this day (and time) will pass.
-There are very many people in the same boat so focus outwards not inwards, and try to think of those who are lonely every day, especially the elderly.
-Where you can, look to helping others by calling a neighbour or elderly friend and offering to do their shopping, or run errands for them.
+Pamela Roberts, a Priory Psychotherapist at Priory Hospital Woking, says: "The key is to remember that this day (and time) will pass.
+There are very many people in the same boat so focus outwards not inwards, and try to think of people who are lonely every day, especially the elderly.
+Where you can, look at helping others by calling a neighbour or elderly friend and offering to do their shopping, or run errands for them.
 Just a conversation or seeing you outside their window could make their day.
 Research has shown that volunteering improves mental health.
-Take this time to write thank-you cards and tell your loved ones what they mean to you.
+Take this time to write thank you cards and tell your loved ones what they mean to you.
 Consider reaching out to a former teacher who influenced you when you were younger, or other people you wouldn’t normally thank.
 Challenge your expectations and be realistic.
 Remember that, often, expectations are just resentments waiting to happen.
 Christmas isn’t going to look how it normally does.
-Be aware of the difference - and try to see the positives.
-While we all go into the holidays hoping for a harmonious time, the reality was rarely as picture perfect as the TV commercials suggested.
+Be aware of the difference and try to see the positives.
+While we all go into the holidays hoping for a harmonious time, the reality was rarely as picture perfect as the TV commercials suggested."

 Get outside if you can

 “Get outside and exercise.
 This is the perfect chance to have a fit and healthy Christmas, and not to over-indulge.
 Your mind and body will thank you for it.
 If you can’t get outside, keep active throughout the day, and set yourself enjoyable tasks to help you stay positive.
 Distract yourself with phone calls, TV, radio - and sleep if necessary.
-Not all past Christmasses were happy ones, but we tend to look back and believe they were.
-Allow your body and mind to rest from what has been a stressful year for all.
+Not all past Christmases were happy ones, but we tend to look back and believe they were.
+Allow your body and mind to rest from what's been a stressful year for all."

 Reach out for support

-“Consider peer support – if you want to talk to someone about how you are feeling, but don’t feel comfortable doing so with people that you know, there are communities where you can give and gain support from people.
+“Consider peer support – if you want to talk to someone about how you're feeling, but don’t feel comfortable doing so with people you know, there are communities where you can give and gain support from people.
 Peer support can also be gained in online communities, such as Elefriends and Big White Wall.
 Do the festive things you would usually do over a video call, if you don’t want to be alone.
-Organise video catch-ups with the people you would usually see, get festive games and quizzes in the diary with different groups.
-Teens might like a virtual viewing party of a Christmas film, or opening cards and gifts with one another on screen.
+Organise video catch-ups with the people you'd usually see, get festive games and quizzes in the diary with different groups.
+Teens might like a virtual viewing party of a Christmas film, or opening cards and gifts with one another on-screen."

 Remember what you have